hardmanko/ofxCX/docs/mainpage.md

 Once you have installed openFrameworks, you can install CX by putting the contents of the CX repository into a subdirectory under OFDIR/addons (typically OFDIR/addons/ofxCX), where OFDIR is where you put openFramworks when you installed it.
-To use CX in a project, use the openFrameworks project generator and select ofxCX as an addon.
-The project generator can be found in OFDIR/projectGenerator.
+To use CX in a project, use the openFrameworks project generator and select ofxCX as an addon (see the instructions for using the
+\ref examplesAndTutorials for information).

 \section hardwareRequirements System Requirements